gulp-cookery/gulp-ccr-series/README.md

 # gulp-ccr-series
-Configurable gulp recipe plugin that run the functions in the tasks array in series, each one running once the previous function has completed.
+Run sub tasks in series, each one running once the previous task has completed.
+A cascading configurable gulp recipe for gulp-chef.